The Cauchy problem for the Ostrovsky equation with positive dispersion

-Some authors has investigated the stability of the solitary waves or soliton solutions \cite{LL,LV,ZL,Tsu}.
-Many people have studied the Cauchy problem for (\ref{1.01}), for instance, see \cite{GL, GH,HJ,HJ0, I,LL, IM1,IM2,IM3,IM4,IM5,LM,LV,VL,Z,ZL}.
-Isaza and Mej\'{\i}a \cite{IM1}showed that (\ref{1.01}) is locally well-posed in $H^{s}(\R)$ with $s>-\frac{3}{4}$ and $\beta<0$ and is locally well-posed in $H^{s}(\R)$ with $s>-\frac{1}{2}$ and $\beta>0$ with the aid of the Fourier restriction norm method introduced in \cite{B,Bourgain-GAFA93} and established the ill-posedness in $H^{s}(\R)$ for $s<-\frac{3}{4}$ \cite{IM3}.
-Recently, Tsugawa \cite{Tsu} proved that the Cauchy problem for (\ref{1.01}) is locally well-posed in $H^{s,a}(\R)$ with $s>-a/2-3/4$ and $0\leq a\leq 1$ and also considered the weak rotation limit and proved that the solution of the Ostrovsky equation converges to the solution of the KdV equation when the rotation parameter $\gamma$ goes to 0.
-The result includes the time local well-posedness in $H^{s}(\R)$ with $s>-3/4$ for the Ostrovsky equation with both positive and negative dispersion.
-Thus, $s=-\frac{3}{4}$ is the critical regularity index for (\ref{1.01}) in the both positive and negative dispersion.
-Very recently, Li et.al proved that the Cauchy problem for the Ostrovsky equation with negative dispersion is locally well-posed in $H^{-3/4}(\R).$ However, the well-posedness of the Ostrovsky equation in $H^{-3/4}(\R)$ with positive dispersion has been still open.
+The stability of the solitary waves or soliton solutions of the Ostrovsky equation (\ref{1.01}) has also been examined \cite{LLSIAM,LLDCDS,LL2007,LV,L2007,VL2005,ZL}.
+Choudhury et al. \cite{CIL} studied the Hamiltonian formulation, nonintegrability and local bifurcations for the Ostrovsky equation.
+Others have studied the Cauchy problem for (\ref{1.01}); for instance, see \cite{GL, GH,HJ,HJ0, I,LLDCDS, IM1,IM2,IM3,IM4,IM5,LM,LV,Molinet,VL,WC,Z,ZL}.
+The results in \cite{IM1,IM3,Tsu} showed that $s=-\frac{3}{4}$ is the critical regularity index for (\ref{1.01}) in Sobolev spaces.
+Recently, Coclite and Ruvo \cite{CR2014,CR2015} have investigated the convergence of the Ostrovsky equation to the Ostrovsky-Hunter equation, and also the dispersive and diffusive limits for the Ostrovsky-Hunter type equation.
+Moreover, Li et al. \cite{LHY} proved that the Cauchy problem for the Ostrovsky equation with negative dispersion is locally well-posed in $H^{-\frac{3}{4}}(\R).$ However, the well-posedness of the Ostrovsky equation with positive dispersion in $H^{-\frac{3}{4}}(\R)$ has not yet been shown up to now.